Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 - Brainstorm all alternatives you can imagine, and be ready to dive into one of them if the initial resolution fails to hold.

 - Organize these alternatives in order of most likely to succeed.

 - Evaluate!
 Any action we do in the fire service needs to be evaluated, and we need to look for flaws we can fix or successes we can build on.

 The Glover Method

-This method varies somewhat from the Sashkin method and when choosing how to handle a situation of conflict in the fire service you need to be flexible, if not the situation just might break you.
+This method varies somewhat from the Sashkin method, and when choosing how to handle a situation of conflict in the fire service, you need to be flexible; If you aren't, the situation just might break you.

 - The mediator sets the stage by getting both sides of the story and initiating a sit down with all of the parties involved.

 - Storytelling Method- All parties discuss, in turn, the issues and what they see the problem being, and possible solutions to the problem or problems.
 No interruptions should be tolerated, and a professional attitude must be displayed throughout this stage of the problem resolution.